mattpap/masters-thesis/sphinx/src/algorithms.rst

 where, as one of initialization steps, we need to compute several univariate GCDs to compute the original multivariate GCD.
-Those univariate GCDs can be very costly, but we have to do several such computations (at least three) to guarantee correctness of EEZ algorithm (otherwise it the algorithm may fail and will have to be restarted and another sequence of univariate polynomial factorizations would have to be performed).
-Those univariate factorization can be computed in parallel, greatly improving speed of multivariate GCD algorithm.
+Those univariate GCDs can be very costly, but we have to do several such computations (at least three) to guarantee correctness of EEZ algorithm (otherwise the algorithm may fail and would have to be restarted and another sequence of univariate polynomial GCDs would have to be computed).
+Those univariate GCDs can be computed in parallel, greatly improving speed of multivariate GCD algorithm.

 Square--free decomposition
 ==========================